Section 5310 Transit Funding

 The Program Management Plan (PMP) is a federally required document that outlines how FTA Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities funding is administered within the Raleigh-Cary Urbanized Area.

-Current Grant Awards - FFY 2019 and 2020
+Previous Grant Awards - FFY 2022 and 2023

 Section 5310 Program and Eligibility Requirements

 Section 5310 funds are available for capital and operating expenses to support the provision of transportation services to meet the specific needs of elderly persons and persons with disabilities.
-Requirements are detailed in the 5310 Program Management Plan.
+Requirements are detailed in the July 2023 5310 Program Management Plan.
 All projects must either be situated in the Raleigh-Cary Urbanized Area or may originate in a rural area but must have the final destination situated in an urbanized area within the region to qualify for Section 5310 Urbanized Area funds.

 At least 55 percent of any rural, small urbanized area, or large urbanized area’s annual apportionment must be utilized for public transportation capital projects that are planned, designed, and carried out to meet the specific needs of elderly persons and persons with disabilities.